Bardaisan: Doctrine

 Bardaisan also thought the sun, moon and planets were living beings, to whom, under God, the government of this world was largely entrusted; and though man was free, he was strongly influenced for good or for evil by the constellations.
 According to St. Ephrem, Sun and Moon were considered male and female principles, and the ideas of heaven amongst the Bardaisanites were not without an admixture of sensuality (or "obscenities").
 Led by the fact that "spirit" is feminine in Syriac, Bardaisan might have held unorthodox views on the Trinity.

 Bardaisan's cosmology and commentary on it only survives in much later sources, but can be outlined as follows.
 The world began with the four pure and uncreated elements of light, wind, fire, water, respectively located in East, West, South, North (and are each able to move throughout their own, individual regions).
 Above the plane on which these four pure elements rest is the Lord, and below is the darkness.
 At one time and by chance, the four pure elements exceeded their boundaries and began to mix.
 Taking up the opportune chance, darkness also mixed with them.
 Distressed, the elements appeal to God to separate the darkness from them, but God is only partially successful in this procedure.
 The Lord uses the mix to create the world, but the remaining darkness in the mix acts as the cause of evil in the world since then and until today.
 The world is allotted a period of 6,000 years to exist.
 Purifications through conception and birth take place, but at the end of the allotted period for the Earth, a definitive purification will take place that will expunge darkness from the world.

 Patristics scholar Ilaria Ramelli has argued that Bardaisan may have been one of the first Christian supporters of apokatastasis (universal restoration), citing especially the following passage in Bardaisan's Book of the Laws of Countries as evidence for his belief in this doctrine:There will come a time when even this capacity for harm that remains in [mankind] will be brought to an end by the instruction that will obtain in a different arrangement of things.
 And, once that new world will be constituted, all evil movements will cease, all rebellions will come to an end, and the fools will be persuaded, and the lacks will be filled, and there will be safety and peace, as a gift of the Lord of all natures.

 Writings

 Bardaisan apparently was a voluminous author.
-Though nearly all his works have perished, we find notices of the following:
+Though nearly all his works have perished, references to the following survive: